zf2169/zf2169.github.io/_posts/2019-01-30-Machine-Learning-Algorithms-Summary-I.md

 ### 2.5 What are the advantages and disadvantages?
 **Advantages:**
 - Lasso can act as feature selection since it can force coefficients to be 0.

 - Produces simple models which are easier to interpret.

 - Lasso to perform better in a setting where a relatively small number of predictors have substantial coefficients, and the remaining predictors have coefficients that are very small or that equal zero

 - Lasso tends to outperform ridge regression in terms of bias, variance, and MSE

 **Disadvantages:**
-- For n<p case (high dimensional case), LASSO can at most select n features.
+- For n<p case (high dimensional case), Lasso can at most select n features.

-- For usual case, where we have correlated features (usually for real word datasets, such as gene data), LASSO selects only one feature from a group of correlated features, that is, LASSO doesn't help in grouped selection.
+- For usual case, where we have correlated features (usually for real word datasets, such as gene data), LASSO selects only one feature from a group of correlated features, that is, Lasso doesn't help in grouped selection.

-- For n>p case, it is often seen that Ridge outperforms LASSO for correlated features.
+- For n>p case, it is often seen that Ridge outperforms Lasso for correlated features.

 ## 3. Regression with Ridge